Do you consider Budapest local scene to be strong?

 A38 looks like a commercial club.

-Yes, it really hosts unsightly commercial events, but several months ago I performed there with Levon Vincent; Sunn O))) are also coming in September with their show.
-Main Stage of A38 is designed for more than a thousand of people, so its promoters are oriented at big names.
+Yes, it usually hosts unsightly commercial events, but several months ago I performed there with Levon Vincent.
+Sunn O))) are also coming there in September with their show.
+The main stage of A38 is designed for more than a thousand of people, so its promoters are oriented at big names.

-Do local artists often perform in local clubs?
+Do local artists perform in those clubs often?

-To tell the truth, lots of promoters invite DJs and producers from abroad; however, there are parties featuring local artists.
+Frankly speaking, lots of promoters invite DJs and producers from abroad; however, there are parties featuring local artists as well.

 Whom would you highlight among Hungarian artists?

-Firstly, all musicians from our Farbwechse record label.
-Apart from them, I would name Nermo, Akos V, Grema, Gnork, Crimson, Chrome, IsuJ Mono and Soundbank (he runs This Is Our Time label together with Route 8).
-We have a big family – there are about 5 labels focusing on electronic music in Hungary now.
+Firstly, all musicians from our Farbwechsel record label.
+Apart from them, I would name Nermo, Akos V, Grema, Gnork, Crimson, Chrome, IsuJ Mono, and Soundbank (he runs This Is Our Time label together with Route 8).
+We have a big family: there are about 5 labels focusing on electronic music in Hungary now.

-You are one of the Farbwechsel’s founders.
-Do you work only with Hungarian artists?
+You are one of Farbwechsel’s founders.
+Do you work exclusively with Hungarian artists?

-Not at all.
-At first, we were releasing some foreign guys (Sias, James Booth, Christian Kroup); but now we are trying to focus on Hungary.
-A few months ago, I decided not to accept any demos yet, so now we can say that we are an exclusively Hungarian label.
+At first, we were releasing some guys from abroad (Sias, James Booth, Christian Kroup); but now we are trying to focus on Hungary.
+A few months ago I decided not to accept any demos yet, so now we can say that we are exclusively Hungarian.

-What difficulties do you face as the headman of the label?
+What difficulties do you face as a label boss?

 When did you start to take interest in music?

-As I remember, it all started at the age of 10.
-I had a Playstation with the program called Music 2000.
-In short, it is old school stuff from the late 90's.
-There I met with such concepts as BPM and Sample for the first time.
-Then, when I was 16, I became interested in the program called Reason and that was the time I started making music.
+As far as I remember, it all started at the age of 10.
+I had a PlayStation with a program called Music 2000 — old school stuff from the late ’90s.
+That’s how I got familiar with concepts such as BPM and Sample for the first time.
+When I was 16, I became interested in Reason and that was the time I started making music.

-What is the history of your first release on Miniatura Records?
+What is the story behind your first release on Miniatura Records?

 It was my worst release.